Ransomware will steal your files and your money. How can you protect your computer against ransomware?

 Prevent malware executables from running

-Everyone should run some sort of anti-malware, anti-virus software.
-A good security program will detect malicious (but maybe not all) files and stop them in their tracks.
+Everyone should run an anti-malware, anti-virus program.
+Good security software will detect malicious (but maybe not all) files and stop them in their tracks.
 The good news is that Windows 10 comes with an anti-malware program, already running in the background.

 If you want something additional or more robust, we recommend Malwarebytes.